rob-ng15/Silice-Playground/PAWS/README.md

 I set about creating this project as I wanted an easier way to write programs to test my design.
 I'm old enough that C was my main programming language, so a CPU that had gcc support was the obvious way forward, and Risc-V is a nice elegant design that wasn't too hard for a beginner at FPGA programming to implement.

+The display hardware does as much as possible to compensate for the slow CPU speed.

 ## Overview

 * CPU